Vision and Mission

 Abbey J. Donahue spent the first seven years of her career at AREVA, where she completed the Voyager Program, a development program designed to give engineers in-depth technical knowledge by exploring different business sectors and leading projects.
 Abbey worked in PWR and BWR core design, fuel transportation, and in dry cask storage groups.

 Now located in Madison, Wisconsin Abbey is a Systems Integration Engineer for SHINE Medical Technologies.
 SHINE is innovating the way medical isotopes are produced using a first-of-a-kind particle accelerator technology.
 Abbey holds a B.S. in Nuclear Engineering from Purdue University and an M.S. in Nuclear Engineering from the University of Tennessee.
 Abbey is a registered Professional Engineer in the state of Maryland.

 Christine Johnsen is a Core Design Engineer in Duke Energy’s Nuclear Fuels Engineering organization.
 Johnsen is the reload team leader for the Robinson Nuclear Plant in the Carolinas.
-She joined Progress Energy in May 2010 and assumed her current position following the Duke Energy/Progress Energy merger in 2012.
+She joined Progress Energy in May 2010 and assumed the Chapter Lead position following the Duke Energy/Progress Energy merger in 2012.
 Johnsen earned a Bachelor of Science degree in Nuclear Engineering from North Carolina State University in 2010.